IBM/cp4waiops-samples/prereq-checker/4.5/Readme.md

 # IBM Cloud Pak for AIOps prerequisite checker tool

-The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation or upgrade of IBM Cloud Pak for AIOps AIOps.
+The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation of IBM Cloud Pak for AIOps AIOps.
 This tool completes the following checks and generates an installation readiness report:

 **Pre-Install Checker::**

 - **OpenShift version check** : Checks whether the Red Hat OpenShift Container Platform cluster version is supported for IBM Cloud Pak for AIOps.
-The following OCP versions are compatible with 4.5.0:
+The following OCP versions are compatible with 4.5.1:
   - v4.12
   - v4.13
   - v4.14 (homogenous cluster only)
   - v4.15 (homogenous cluster only)

 - **Storage check**: Checks whether a storage class that uses a supported storage provider (Portworx, Red Hat Openshift Data Foundation (ODF), Storage Fusion or IBMC-file-gold-gid) is available on the cluster.
-For more information, see the IBM Documentation [Storage considerations](https://ibm.biz/storage_consideration_450).
+For more information, see the IBM Documentation [Storage considerations](https://ibm.biz/storage_consideration_451).

 **NOTE: If you plan to use Storage Fusion with AIOPS, please keep in mind the following OCP version dependencies**
 | Storage Fusion Version     | OCP Versions supported |